NASA - National Aeronautics and Space Administration

 The locationID is used to identify the measurement platform, site, station, or source (laboratory or institute) of the information within a data file.
 Some examples could be: DC8, BAE146, RHBrown, GOME (satellite), IoS (Appledore Island site), ChebPt (Chebogue Point site), and others.
 It may be useful to have a standardized set of abbreviations used for a given field mission.
 These should be decided upon by the mission Science Team.

-The R parameter will not be optional in the ICARTT data format.
-We must specify a data revision code that will track changes in data and document why those changes occurred.
+The R parameter is not optional in the ICARTT data format.
+One must specify a data revision code that tracks updates to the data.
+This also requires documentation of those updates (e.g., new calibration, timing error, etc.) to be recorded in the file header (see section 2.3.B).
 For this we specify a revision number counter “_R#” where the underscore is a required element to separate the fields (this is needed for certain file checking software).
-The revision number "#" must match the revision number specified in the Normal Comments section of the file header (see below).
+The revision number "#" must match the revision number specified in the Normal Comments section of the file header (see section 2.3.B).

 The optional parameters “_L#” and “_V#” may be needed in some special cases.
 If the contents of the file pertain to a second or third aircraft launch on the indicated date, then a launch counter "_L#" (i.e. L2, L3, etc.) must appear after the "R" identifier but before a volume counter, if present (see below).
 Launch number one is implied when "_L#" is omitted from the file name.
 If a data file is one volume of a multi-volume dataset, then a volume counter "_V#" (i.e. V1, V2, V3, etc.), must appear after the "R" parameter (and the “L” parameter, if present) separated by an underscore from the rest of the identifier.
 The volume number (the "#" in "V#") must match the volume number in the file header.
 When "_V#" is missing from the file name a one-volume dataset is implied.